Use PostgreSQL Relational Databases on Fedora 14

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide has been deprecated and is no longer being maintained.

 The PostgreSQL relational database system is a fast, scalable, and standards-compliant open source database platform.
 This guide will help you install and configure PostgreSQL on Fedora 14.
-We assume you’ve followed the steps detailed in our getting started guide, and that you’re logged into your Linode as root via SSH.
+We assume you’ve followed the steps detailed in our Setting Up and Securing a Compute Instance , and that you’re logged into your Linode as root via SSH.

 Make sure your

 /etc/hosts file has proper entries, similar to the ones shown below.
 Replace “188.8.131.52” with your Linode’s public address, “servername” with your short hostname, and “mydomain.com” with your system’s domain name.

 127.0.0.1 localhost.localdomain localhost 184.108.40.206 servername.mydomain.com servername